The Rolling Stones: 1962–1964: Building a following

 The band played their first show billed as "the Rollin' Stones" on 12 July 1962, at the Marquee Club in London.
 At the time, the band consisted of Jones, Jagger, Richards, Stewart, and Taylor.
 Bill Wyman auditioned for the role of bass guitarist at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor.
 The band were impressed by his instrument and amplifiers (including the Vox AC30).
 The classic line-up of the Rolling Stones, with Charlie Watts on drums, played for the first time in public on Saturday, 12 January 1963 at the Ealing Jazz Club.
 However, it was not until a gig there on 2 February 1963 that Watts became the Stones' permanent drummer.

-Shortly afterwards, the band began their first tour of the UK, performing Chicago blues and songs by Chuck Berry and Bo Diddley.
+Shortly afterwards, the band began their first tour of the UK, performing Chicago blues, including songs by Chuck Berry and Bo Diddley.
 By 1963, they were finding their musical stride as well as popularity.
-In 1964, they beat The Beatles as the number one United Kingdom band in two surveys.
-The band's name was changed shortly after their first gig to "The Rolling Stones".
-The group's then acting manager, Giorgio Gomelsky, secured a Sunday afternoon residency at the Crawdaddy Club in Richmond, London, in February 1963.
+In 1964, they beat the Beatles as the number one United Kingdom band in two surveys.
+The band's name was changed shortly after their first gig to the Rolling Stones.
+Their acting manager, Giorgio Gomelsky, secured a Sunday afternoon residency at the Crawdaddy Club in Richmond, London, in February 1963.

 In May 1963, the Rolling Stones signed Andrew Loog Oldham as their manager.
 He had been directed to them by his previous clients, the Beatles.
-Because Oldham was only nineteen and had not reached the age of majority—he was also younger than anyone in the band—he could not obtain an agent's licence or sign any contracts without his mother co-signing.
+Oldham, then 19, had not reached the age of majority—he was also younger than anyone in the band— and so could not obtain an agent's licence or sign any contracts without his mother co-signing.
 By necessity he joined with booking agent Eric Easton to secure record financing and assistance booking venues.
 Gomelsky, who had no written agreement with the band, was not consulted.

-Initially, Oldham tried applying the strategy used by Brian Epstein, the Beatles' manager, and have the band members wear suits.
+Oldham initially tried applying the strategy used by Brian Epstein, the manager of the Beatles, and have the Rolling Stones wear suits.
 He later changed his mind and imagined a band that contrasted with the Beatles, featuring unmatched clothing, long hair, and an unclean appearance.
 He wanted to make the Stones "a raunchy, gamy, unpredictable bunch of undesirables" and to "establish that the Stones were threatening, uncouth and animalistic".
-Stewart left the official line-up, but remained road manager and touring keyboardist.
-Of Stewart's decision, Oldham later said, "Well, he just doesn't look the part, and six is too many for [fans] to remember the faces in the picture."
-Later, Oldham reduced the band members' ages in publicity material to make them appear as teenagers.
+One of Oldham's first acts as manager was to remove Stewart from the official line-up, though he would be retained as the band's road manager and would continue to provide keyboards in the studio and live (initially off-stage, he would eventually play with the band on stage by the mid-1970s).
+Oldham later said of this decision, "Well, he just doesn't look the part, and six is too many for [fans] to remember the faces in the picture."
+Oldham also reduced the band members' ages in publicity material to make them appear as teenagers.